ashwath6105/fxPortalStarter-polygon/README.md

 Finally, run npx hardhat run scripts/getBalance.js --network mumbai to view your new Polygon balance on the Mumbai network.

-# License

-This project is licensed under MIT

 # Author